babonet13/HostYourNode/readme.md

     </tbody>
 </table>

-  See a graphical visualiztion of such a stack <a href="http://bit.ly/2yp0iHW">here</a>
+  See a graphical visualization of such a stack <a href="http://bit.ly/2yp0iHW">here</a>

 Organization of this repository
 -